bufbuild/docs.buf.build/docs/build-systems/bazel.md

 To run [breaking change detection][breaking] against Protobuf sources, you need to add a Gazelle [directive][gazelle_directive] that points to an [Image][image] target to generate breaking change detection rules.
 Gazelle directives are top-level commits in Bazel [`BUILD` files][build_files] that provide Gazelle with configuration.

-> Scroll to the section on [Against Images](#against-image) for instructions on maintaining Image files themselves.
+> Scroll to the section on [Image inputs](#image-input) for instructions on maintaining Image files themselves.

 Add this Gazelle directive to the top of the `BUILD` file at the root of the [Buf Module][module], which is the directory with a [`buf.yaml`][buf_yaml] file.